chellejo13/aspect-extractor/README.md

 ## What is the Aspect Hypothesis?
-The Aspect Hypothesis is a general set of predictions for how children (in most languages) first start to use inflectional markers for tense and aspect with respect to the above notions of grammatical aspect and the four verb types (Weist, et al., 1984; Bloom & Harner, 1989).
+The Aspect Hypothesis is a general set of predictions for how children (in most languages) first start to use inflectional markers for tense and aspect with respect to the above notions of grammatical aspect and the four verb types (Shirai & Andersen, 1995).

 It states:
 1. Children first use past/perfective marking predominantly with achievement and accomplishment verbs, eventually extending their use to activity and finally to stative verbs.